Free Mars

+It was the final album released by Zoo Entertainment, which was also the label of Tool, as it was absorbed into Volcano Entertainment that same year.
 A 7" vinyl single for "Backworlds" was also released, backed with "The Hotel Family Affair."
 The video for "Backworlds" got good reception on MTV.
 It premiered on 120 Minutes in September 1997, and was also the first video placed into heavy rotation on the channel after it received the most votes in four episodes of the short-lived video-rating series 12 Angry Viewers.